 Follow the Manna Diet for an easy-to-use diet and by taking the Manna Blood Sugar Support with each meal can help to regulate blood sugar levels in such a way as to suppress appetite and curb cravings.

-When taken with food, the organic fibers and essential sugars in Manna Blood Sugar Support has a gelling effect, slowing down the release of glucose from the food to the blood stream.
+When taken with food, the organic fibres and essential sugars in Manna Blood Sugar Support has a gelling effect, slowing down the release of glucose from the food to the bloodstream.
 When blood sugar levels are under control, the body’s requirement for insulin will be less and therefore high insulin levels can reduce over time.